rd6260/iiit-parody-bot/README.md

 - **Stays in character** — gets angry if called fake, a bot, or real name of this professor

+## 📝 TODO

+- [ ] He randomly asks course questions?
+And insults if u don't get it right
+- [ ] Remind about meal timing (breakfast, lunch, snacks, dinner) with the information of what's in the menu

 ## 🚀 Setup & Running

 ### Edit `.env`: